SymbolicPathFinder/jpf-symbc/README.md

 Symbolic (Java) PathFinder:
 ---------------------------

-Created new branch that contains many updates to SPF;
-in particular, interfacing with Z3 is robust; also SPF now has a "symcrete" mode that executes paths triggered by concrete inputs and collects constraints along the paths

 This JPF extension provides symbolic execution for Java bytecode.
 It performs a non-standard interpretation of byte-codes.
-Currently, it allows symbolic execution on methods with arguments of basic types (int, long, double, boolean, etc.).
-Symbolic input globals and method pre-conditions are specified via user annotations (see symbc/examples and symbc/test).
+It allows symbolic execution on methods with arguments of basic types (int, long, double, boolean, etc.).
+It also supports symbolic strings, arrays, and user-defined data structures.

+SPF now has a "symcrete" mode that executes paths triggered by concrete inputs and collects constraints along the paths

 A paper describing Symbolic PathFinder appeared at ISSTA'08: